fgRuslan/localhost-chat/README.md

 #localhost-chat

-This  chat  allows   you  to  chat  with  other  lcients  on  your  localhost
+This  chat  allows   you  to  chat  with  other  clients  on  your  localhost

 Default  port:11719